-As the industry develops and management and operational processes evolve, it is important to monitor, review and amend policy and processes to ensure the regulatory framework remains aligned with the requirements of the industry to optimise opportunities for continuing development of aquaculture in WA.
+As the industry develops and management and operational processes evolve, it will be important to monitor, review and amend policy and processes to ensure the regulatory framework remains aligned with the requirements of the industry to optimise opportunities for continuing development of aquaculture in WA.

 It is also important to have a regulatory framework that provides industry with confidence and certainty to support investment and innovation.
 Implementation of the Aquatic Resources Management Act 2016 (ARMA) will support regulatory reform and streamline and assist in clarifying processes that may be unclear.
-It will be key in ensuring that there is a robust and effective framework, which includes increased flexibility in management, including the ability to transfer and amalgamate leases and disclose biosecurity and environmental practices.
+It will be key in ensuring that there is a robust and effective framework, which includes increased flexibility in management, including the ability to transfer and amalgamate leases.

 - 1. DPIRD will continue working to complete the Reform Project recommendations and identify further areas (not limited to approval processes) where the regulatory framework can be simplified. - 2.
-Implementation of ARMA will allow for better regulation and will address issues associated with security of tenure and disclosure of biosecurity and environmental practices. - 3.
+Implementation of ARMA will allow for better regulation and will address issues associated with security of tenure. - 3.
 DPIRD will periodically review and amend policy and regulation as industry develops, in consultation with industry.